StefanTheers/unitedSimAmateurs/README.md

 game(x1, x2)
 ## x1 vs. x2:      0:0 n.V.
 (2:5 i.E.)
 ```
-The first game is won by team 1, the second game needs a penalty shoot-out.
+The first game is won by team 1.
+To determine the winner in the second game, we need a penalty shoot-out.

 ## One Tournament